SongW-SW/TENT/README.md

 `python train_TENT.py`

 The datasets and parameters can be tuned in the same file.
+And the results will be recorded as a json file in the same directory.